-Piano II picks up wherever you left off in your keyboard pursuits and challenges you to go farther in any direction you desire.
-The instructor provides appropriate music for each student’s ability level and offers one-on-one guidance in addition to group performance opportunities.
+For those with some experience on keys, Piano II picks up wherever you left off in your pianistic pursuits and challenges you to go farther with your musical endeavors.
+Ensemble and solo music is selected to match your own level and ability on the piano.
+This class presents individual guidance as well as group performance opportunities.
 Required text: Bastien Piano for Adults II (available at the CJC Bookstore).
-Prerequisites: Piano I or equivalent.
+Prerequisites: Piano I or equivalent experience.

 Saturdays 11:45 am – 1:15 pm